civican/legisinfo/42-1/bills/S-229/bill_text.md

 ### Section 12

-  **(1)** Subject to the regulations, the operator of registered underground infrastructure that receives a notification referred to in section 10 must, within the period of time specified in subsection (2),
+  **(1)** Subject to the regulations, the operator of registered underground infrastructure that receives a notification referred to in section 10 must, within the period of time specified in subsection (2), do any of the following:

     by using the prescribed colour codes, mark on the ground the location of the underground infrastructure and provide a written description of that location to the person planning to undertake a ground disturbance;

-    provide to that person, in writing, any other accurate and clear description of the location of the underground infrastructure that could be damaged by the ground disturbance; or
+    provide to that person, in writing, an accurate and clear description of the location of the underground infrastructure that could be damaged by the ground disturbance;

     provide to that person a written confirmation that the ground disturbance is not likely to cause damage to the underground infrastructure.